Polyconseil/dokang/docs/basics.rst

     The identification token used to allow documentation upload.

 dokang.uploaded_docs.harvester
-    The harvester to use for all projects (fully qualified class name).
+    The harvester to use for all projects (fully qualified Python class name).

 You may want to start from the example file and only customize these five values.
 For further details about Pyramid-related